Malobika8/All-In-One/GithubActions/GetStarted-Ch-2.md

      * We now need to push it to Docker.
        - Build Docker image

+         Actions are from Docker & hence "*uses: docker/build-push-action@v2*"

          "build-push-action" tries to build a Docker image out of a Docker file that we need to specify.

          "context" is "**.**" which means we want to use the current file/path or docker which is on the base path of the Application.